dtcenter/METplotpy/docs/Users_Guide/weather_regime.rst

 **mi:**  A numpy array containing the location of the maximum distance.

-**line:**  A numpy array representing the straight line from the sum of squared difference for all clusters.
+**line:**  A numpy array representing the straight line from the sum of squared differences for all clusters.

 **curve:**  A numpy array containing the actual values of the sum of squared distances.